Empowering Arts Leadership: Rozsa Horizons of Arts Leadership

 The Rozsa Foundation proudly introduces Rozsa Horizons of Arts Leadership - an innovative training program designed to empower current and aspiring executive leaders in Alberta’s vibrant arts community.

 Arts leaders stand at a pivotal moment.
-While the terrain they navigate grows more complex - shaped by shifting cultural values, tightening financial realities, and the deep human impact of burnout - this moment also invites courage, innovation, and collective renewal.
+The terrain they navigate is becoming increasingly complex.
+This complexity is shaped by shifting cultural values, tightening financial realities, and the deep human impact of burnout.
+However, this moment also invites courage, innovation, and collective renewal.

 Recognizing both the urgency and opportunity, the Rozsa Foundation posed the vital question: “What do arts leaders in Alberta need most right now?”
 The answers we heard helped to shape Rozsa Horizons of Arts Leadership.
-Designed to empower, connect, and reimagine what leadership in the arts can look like, this program holds space for creative resilience, transformational thinking, and bold steps toward a thriving future for the arts in Alberta.
+This program is designed to empower, connect, and reimagine what leadership in the arts can look like.
+It holds space for creative resilience, transformational thinking, and bold steps toward a thriving future for the arts in Alberta.

 Simon Mallett, Executive Director